Adyen/adyen-web/examples/nuxt/README.md

 ### Steps to run the project:

 1. Install the project dependencies: `npm install`
-2. Edit the `nuxt.config.ts` file and add there your variables.
+2. Edit the `nuxt.config.ts` file and add there your account details:

 Example: